Throoni/CAPM_Analysis/results/reports/main/CAPM_Analysis_Report.md

 2. **Idiosyncratic risk dominates:** Approximately 77% of return variation remains unexplained by the market, indicating that firm-specific factors, sector effects, and other non-market drivers play a substantial role.
 This is expected and consistent with finance literature.

-3. **Betas are plausible:** The median beta of 0.884 (after currency conversion) is consistent with expectations for European stocks relative to a pan-European market index.
-Betas are higher than before (0.646) because currency conversion removed noise that was reducing correlations.
+3. **Betas are plausible:** The median beta of 0.875 is consistent with expectations for European stocks relative to a pan-European market index.

 4. **Currency conversion impact:** Converting all returns to EUR significantly improved R² for GBP stocks (0.203 → 0.258) and SEK stocks (0.264 → 0.323), demonstrating that currency mismatch was a major source of noise.